B.3.1 Data in base R

 B.3.2 Data in R packages

-Many R packages also include datasets.
-For instance, we use the following datasets from various tidyverse packages:
+Many R packages contain datasets for demonstration purposes.
+For instance, this book uses the datasets included in the ds4psy package and the following datasets from various tidyverse packages:

 Other packages with many small and large data sets include:

-This list is incidental and woefully incomplete.
+This list is incidental and guaranteed to be incomplete.
 See Rdatasets for a more systematic collection of over 1300 datasets distributed through R and its packages.

 B.3.3 Online sources